-The language proficiency requirements, along with specific details about the required English proficiency assessments and scores, are available on the Division's Admission and Application information webpage.
-Should concerns about a student's language proficiency arise after admission, a discussion will be initiated with the student and pertinent resources will be shared, like those from the UW Writing Center, UW English Language Center, and the UW Office of Diversity, Equity, and Inclusion's Language Assistance Resource page.
-Importantly, expectations for successful completion in both academic and clinical programs are consistent for all students.
+The language proficiency requirements, including specific details about the required English proficiency assessments and scores, are available on the Division's Admission and Application information webpage.
+If concerns about a student's language proficiency arise after admission, a discussion will be initiated with the student, and pertinent resources, such as those from the UW Writing Center and UW English Language Center, will be shared.
+Understanding cultural, dialectical, and other linguistic differences, as well as their context in educational/clinicals settings, is expected of all students.
+Importantly, English language proficiency expectations for the successful completion of both academic and clinical programs are consistent for all students.
+Linguistic variations, including an individual's dialectical and/or cultural language differences, will not be viewed from a deficit perspective.